tc-imba/VE482-FA2018-public/p1/test/README.md

 error: implicit declaration of function 'xxx' is invalid in C99 [-Werror,-Wimplicit-function-declaration]
 ```
 It is because you didn't use the gnu standard of c.
 Add `-std=gnu11` instead of `-std=c11` to resolve this problem.

+All of the test cases can be found in https://github.com/tc-imba/VE482-FA2018-public/tree/master/p1